mnot/I-D/httpbis-alt-svc/draft.md

 The ALTSVC frame (type=0xa) advertises the availability of an alternate service to the client.
-It can be sent at any time for an existing client-initiated stream or stream 0, and is intended to allow servers to load balance traffic;
-see {{alternate}} for details.
+It can be sent at any time for an existing client-initiated stream or stream 0, and is intended to allow servers to load balance or otherwise segment traffic; see {{alternate}} for details.

 An ALTSVC frame on a client-initiated stream indicates that the conveyed alternate service is associated with the origin of that stream.